 Another study asked 40 college students to estimate the calories in 15 fast food meals that differed only in portion.
 The meals�which consisted of various combinations of three different size portions of chicken nuggets, fries and cola�contained a total of 445 to 1,780 calories.
 Students accurately estimated the calories in smaller meals.
 However, in the meals with large portions they underestimated calories by more than 22 percent.

-More from our magazine: Chicken Salad Fit for a Celebration
+More from our magazine: Diabetic Cooking: Methods for a Healthier Diabetic Diet

 Some experts suggest that our frequent exposure to large portions may be blunting our ability to recognize how large our portions are.
 In one study, peoples' estimates of food portions were often wrong by more than 20 percent.
 Those who were more confident in their estimates were not any more accurate than those less certain.
 In another study, people were asked to bring in a "medium" bagel, muffin, potato, apple or cookie.
 Items brought in varied by 200 to 600 percent within the same food type.
 Almost all exceeded the definition of medium in standard nutrition recommendations.